gmcgoldr/algorand-tut/README.md

   so it seems a single-node network is the exception.

 To create the private network, run the provided script `bash make-node.sh`.
+This will additionally instruct the network to operate in `DevMode`, meaning that each transaction creates a new block without waiting for consensus.
+This is handy for unit testing contracts, but additional integration tests should be done in a real environment.

 ## Run the node